Roasted Cauliflower & Kohlrabi Soup

 - 1 tablespoon apple cider vinegar

-- 1/2 cup cream (see note)
+- ยฝ cup heavy cream (see note)

-- 1 tablespoon chopped fresh parsley, for garnish
+- 1 tablespoon chopped fresh parsley for garnish

-- 2 tablespoons grated Parmesan cheese, for garnish
+- 2 tablespoons grated Parmesan cheese for garnish

 Instructions

-- In a large pot heat 2 tablespoons of olive oil over medium heat.
-Add in the onions and cook for 3 to 4 minutes.
-Add in the garlic and cook until the garlic is fragrant, about a minute or so.
+- In a large pot, heat 2 tablespoons of olive oil over medium heat.
+Add the onions and cook them for 3 to 4 minutes.
+Add the garlic and cook it until it’s fragrant, about a minute or so.
 Add the oregano, salt, and pepper.
-Next, add the roasted vegetables and chicken stock.
-Give it all a good stir, turn up the heat and bring it to a soft boil.
-Then reduce the heat and simmer it for 15 minutes or so, stirring occasionally.

 Notes